yingqinw/Peer-to-peer-Network-of-Servers/README.md

 **Logging**

-Logging is extremely important in a networking application like this one.
-It should be very useful to help you debug this assignment.
-It's also extremely important because part of the grading will be done by looking at the log file your node produced.
-Without looking at the log, it would be very difficult for the grader to tell what your node is doing.
-The bottomline is that if you don't log all the required messages correctly, you could end up losing a lot of points!
-Every message coming into a node and every message going out of a node must be logged.
+Logging is important in a networking application, every message coming into a node and every message going out of a node must be logged.
 The format for a line of log entry is as follows:

-    [TIMESTAMP] {r|i|d|f} MSGTYPE NEIGHBOR TTL FLOOD CONTENT_LENGTH msg-dependent-data TIMESTAMP is the current time in the same format as a PA2 timestamp.
+    [TIMESTAMP] {r|i|d|f} MSGTYPE NEIGHBOR TTL FLOOD CONTENT_LENGTH msg-dependent-data TIMESTAMP is the current time in the same format as a timestamp.
 The next field is referred to as the "category" field.
 It's a single character and it can have 4 possible values:

 You must use "r" if the message was "received" by this node.